 The funding environment for local charities was already challenging and has been further exacerbated by the national economic operating environment resulting in significant increased costs and uncertainty about income levels.
-Challenges with the level of public sector funds and changes to commissioning models along with increased competition for grant funding mean external funding remains uncertain; and income levels from service and shop takings and fundraising activity are all impacted by the cost of living challenges and wider economic situation.
+Challenges with the level of public sector funds and changes to commissioning models along with increased competition for grant funding mean external funding remains uncertain; and income levels from service and shop takings and fundraising activity are all under pressure from ongoing cost of living challenges and wider economic situation.
 In addition, we are seeing increasing demand and therefore capacity demands across our service provision.
-As such it is likely that some reserves will need to be utilised to ensure we can continue to meet the needs of older people locally during 2023/24 and beyond.
-In 2021/22 the Trustees designated a further £57,000 of unrestricted funds to support service and business continuity in response to the expected challenges.
+As such, it is likely that some reserves will need to be utilised to ensure we can continue to meet the needs of older people locally during 2024/25 and the trustees have designated funds to support business continuity.